Frame Interpolation with Consecutive Brownian Bridge Diffusion: Additional Results

 \textbf{Additional Qualitative Comparisons.} In addition, we provide more qualitative comparisons between our method and LDMVFI~\cite{danier2023ldmvfi} in Figure~\ref{fig: vsldm} and qualitative comparisons between our method and recent SOTAs in Figure~\ref{fig:addtional qualitative}.
 All examples are selected from SNU-FILM extreme~\cite{choi2020channel}.

 \textbf{Multi-frame Interpolation.} We provide qualitative results of multi-frame interpolation of our methods and LDMVFI~\cite{danier2023ldmvfi}.
 Multi-frame interpolation is achieved in a bisection manner.
 We first interpolate $I_{0.5}$ with $I_0,I_1$, and then we interpolate $I_{0.25}$ with $I_0,I_{0.5}$ and $I_{0.75}$ with $I_{0.5},I_1$.
 More frames can be interpolated in this manner.
 We interpolate 7 frames between two $I_0,I_1$, and the visual comparisons are presented in Figure~\ref{fig: interpolate}.
 All examples are selected from SNU-FILM hard~\cite{choi2020channel}.
-Additional video demos are shown on an anonymous GitHub page: \href{https://anonymous.4open.science/w/interpolation/}{https://anonymous.4open.science/w/interpolation/}.
+Additional video demos are shown on our GitHub page: \href{https://zonglinl.github.io/videointerp}{https://zonglinl.github.io/videointerp}.
 Due to the bisection-like multi-frame interpolation method, the multi-frame interpolation results largely depends on the first step of interpolation ($I_{0.5}$).
 If $I_{0.5}$ achieves good quality, then the relative motion in the second step (interpolating $I_{0.25},I_{0.75}$) is easy to achieve high quality because the motion changes become smaller.
 However, if the interpolation quality is not good at the first step, then later steps will not achieve good quality because such an unsatisfactory quality will be transmitted.
 LDMVFI~\ref{fig: vsldm} tends to generate overlaid or distorted $I_{0.5}$, resulting in unsatisfactory multi-frame interpolation results.
 We largely alleviate this problem, resulting in much better and more realistic interpolated videos.

+\textbf{Inference Time.} With one Nvidia RTX 8000 GPU, our method generates a $720\times1280$ image with approximately 1.2 seconds with 18G GPU memory.
+The inference speed is similar to recent SOTAs such as LDMVFI~\cite{danier2023ldmvfi} (1.2s) and UPR-Net-Large~\cite{jin2023unified} (1.15s), but diffusion-based methods require much more memory (LDMVFI requires 22G while UPR-Net requires 3G).